magicasaservice/vue-equipment/packages/plugins/MagicDrawer/index.md

-# Magic Drawer
+# MagicDrawer

-Magic Drawer is a flexible, touch enabled, unstyled drawer component.
+MagicDrawer is a flexible, touch enabled, unstyled drawer component.
 Useful for things like shopping carts, menus, as a modal replacement on mobile devices and the like.

 <ComponentPreview src="./demo/DefaultDemo.vue" />